-If the PIN code is generated from the router side, you should enter the PIN code you get from the router side in the
+If the PIN code is generated from the router side, you should enter the PIN code you get from the router side in the Router PIN code field.

 3. Click Connect button.

 Or

 You can generate the PIN code on the camera side.
 And the expired time for the PIN code is 120 seconds.